A Complete Guide to Becoming an LCSW. Steps Towards Licensure: Education, Exams, Duties and Much More

 To become a Licensed Clinical Social Worker (LCSW) you will need to complete the following steps:

 Because every state can define the scope of practice for clinical social workers differently, as well as the licensing/experience requirements for obtaining an LCSW, it’s important to check with the exact social work regulations in your own state that are developed by your state’s board of social work.
-Find state-by-state social work licensure.
+Find state-by-state social work licensure requirements.

 You’re generally eligible to take the ASWB Clinical exam once you’ve earned your MSW degree from a CSWE-accredited school, and have fulfilled your state’s requirements for supervised clinical social work experience.